dusk-network/dusk-protocol/consensus/protocol/messages.md

 | $Hash$   | $SHA3$       | 32 bytes | A hash value, used with $BlockFromHash$, $CandidateFromHash$, and $MempoolTx$ |
 | $Height$ | Unsigned Int | 8 bytes  | A block height, used with $BlockFromHeight$                                   |

-The enum size is 40 bytes, given by: 1 "discriminant" byte, 32 bytes for the biggest possible value ($Hash$), plus 7 bytes to align the field to 8 bytes.
+The enum size is 40 bytes.

 ### Messages